Devonics-Inc/ros2_fr_gazebo/README.md

 ## Step 0) Building and installing ROS2
 - To install ROS2 Humble, you can follow the instructions on either the ROS2 Humble documentation page (https://docs.ros.org/en/humble/Installation.html) or the Fairino ROS2 manual (https://fairino-doc-en.readthedocs.io/latest/ROSGuide/ros2guide.html)
     - If you choose the latter, then follow instructions until section 2.2 "Compile and build fairino_hardware" since we are going to be using a modified version.
-- Install and Gazebo Fortress 6.17
+- Install Gazebo Fortress 6.17
+- Note that if you are looking to use the ROS2 API commands, you will need to set up a SimMachine to interporate the XML packets sent by the fairino ros2_cmd_server.
+For SimMachine installation isntructions, follow the guide here (https://fairino-doc-en.readthedocs.io/latest/VMMachine/controller_docker_machine.html)

 ## Step 1) Building your Fairino workspace
 <p>If you build your workspace as is, you will get the following environment: